S-P-A-N-N-E-R-S/HandbookWebsite/docs/git.md

 First, if they are not already on your system, install these prerequisites for the following steps:

 - __`autoconf, automake, libtool, make, g++` and `unzip`:__ Install those by typing `sudo apt-get install autoconf automake libtool curl make g++ unzip` so you will be able to use protobuf.
-- __Python__ should be installed on your Linux by default, but if it isn't, type `sudo apt-get install python3` to install it.
+- __Python__ should be installed on your Linux by default.
+If it isn't, type `sudo apt-get install python3` to install it.
 Make sure you really have access to Python __3__.

 Please follow the instrcutions below to install the frontend on Linux: